arashnm80/spot-seek-bot/README.md

 - I've set log channel and database channel for the bot.
 It stores every downloaded song in database channel and use it as a storage and prints logs from everything to log channel (errors, user messags, ...)
 - We use spotify api to get tracks from a valid link so you should sign up in https://developer.spotify.com/ and get your own token.
 - All mp3 files are downloaded with high 320k quality.

-## status
-I've created This bot to download musics by their link from spotify (single track, album or playlist)..

-Also if you are a programmer you are welcome to contribute and improve the project or use it for yourself.

-There is also a similar bot created by my friend [aliilapro](https://github.com/ALIILAPRO): [Spotdlrobot](https://t.me/Spotdlrobot)

 ## csv files columns guide
 - Note: starting template of each csv should be headers and **one empty new line** after them